quicwg/base-drafts/draft-ietf-quic-recovery.md

 MUST ensure that the retransmission timer is set if the client does not yet have 1-RTT keys.
 If the probe timer expires before the client has 1-RTT keys, it is possible that the client may not have any crypto data to retransmit.
-However, the client MUST send a new packet, containing only PADDING frames if necessary, to allow the server to continue sending data.
+However, the client MUST send a new ack-eliciting packet to allow the server to continue sending data.
 If Handshake keys are available to the client, it MUST send a Handshake packet, and otherwise it MUST send an Initial packet in a UDP datagram of at least 1200 bytes.

-Because Initial packets containing only PADDING do not elicit an acknowledgement, they may never be acknowledged, but they are removed from bytes in flight when the client gets Handshake keys and the Initial keys are discarded.
+Initial packets and Handshake packets may never be acknowledged, but they are removed from bytes in flight when the Initial and Handshake keys are discarded.

 ### Sending Probe Packets